Speech-Rule-Engine/speech-rule-engine/testsuite/README.md

-## L10n Tools
+## Copying L10n Tests

-### Copying tests

 ``` javascript
 ct = await (await import('./js/module_loader.js')).loadPromise('ct');
 ```

-Methods to copy test files from existing tests for a locale to tests for a new locale.
-Replaces all expected test entries with the actual results of tests.
-Hence can also overwrite already existing tests.
+Methods to copy test files from existing tests for a locale to tests for a new locale or for a new set of semantic tests. **Replaces all expected test entries with the actual results of tests.** Hence can also overwrite already existing tests.

 Simple message replacement for information, output and analysis files is carried out.
 This assumes that these files are canonically named as described above.